wntrblm/nox/docs/config.rst

 The following options can be specified in the Noxfile:

 * ``nox.options.envdir`` is equivalent to specifying :ref:`--envdir <opt-envdir>`.
 * ``nox.options.sessions`` is equivalent to specifying :ref:`-s or --sessions <opt-sessions-pythons-and-keywords>`.
-If set to an empty list, no sessions will be run if no sessions were given on the commend line, and the list of available sessions will be shown instead.
+If set to an empty list, no sessions will be run if no sessions were given on the command line, and the list of available sessions will be shown instead.
 * ``nox.options.pythons`` is equivalent to specifying :ref:`-p or --pythons <opt-sessions-pythons-and-keywords>`.
 * ``nox.options.keywords`` is equivalent to specifying :ref:`-k or --keywords <opt-sessions-pythons-and-keywords>`.
 * ``nox.options.default_venv_backend`` is equivalent to specifying :ref:`-db or --default-venv-backend <opt-default-venv-backend>`.